Welcome

 Allows you to automatically arm and disarm the security system according to a schedule.
 For each day of the week (Monday to Sunday), you can set a "From" time (arming) and a "To" time (disarming).

-The rest of the "Security" section consists of panels listing all devices of a certain type, giving you an overall overview of the home.
+The rest of the "Security" section consists of panels listing all devices of a certain type, giving you a comprehensive overview of the house.

 -